c-mcg/generic-jsx-loader/README.md

 function serialize(component) {
     // This is where you can do custom transformations on the JSX
-    //      'component' is a JS object with information on parsed JSX
+    //      'component' is a JS object with information on parsed XML
     // This function should return a string containing valid javascript code return "'JSX_REPLACEMENT'";
 }